microsoft/Federal-Business-Applications/whitepapers/copilot/README.md

 # Federal Copilot Resources for Microsoft Business Applications
-The goal of this whitepaper is to serve as a guide for all US Federal customers to understand how Copilot across US Federal sovereign clouds is rolling out for Power Platform and Dynamics 365.
+The goal of this whitepaper is to serve as a guide for all US Federal customers to understand how Copilot across US Government sovereign clouds is rolling out for Power Platform and Dynamics 365.
 We also want to outline our Microsoft Responsible AI framework, demonstrate what security protections we put in place for end users and organizational data, as well as illustrate architecture diagrams of how all of this works.

 This document will continue to evolve as we roll out more features and functionality overtime.